redwoodjs/example-blog/README.md

 Assuming everything worked, open a browser to http://localhost:8910 and you should be seeing the homepage (similar to the screenshot above).

-To access the admin you have two options:

-* Disable authentication
-* Enable the Identity feature on Netlify

 #### Enabling Authentication